← All posts

 2026-05-11

-Wrote a to-do list for the kid.
-The kid forgets to look at the list.
+My kid forgets to even look at the to-do list I wrote for him.
 A note on workplace schedulers, presupposition questions, and working memory research — and what's actually going on with kid memory.

 2026-05-08